American Players Theatre

 We cannot be the theater company that we want to be, that we need to be, unless we continue the vital work of expanding the breadth and range of people of diverse perspectives, experiences and cultures that work and attend APT.
 We strive to make sure all feel supported and empowered to come together in this special space to share the poetic stories that keep us expansive, curious, compassionate, connected, and inspired.

 We seek to explore our shared humanity in the pieces that are part of our shared experience, and we seek to expand our understanding of one another across difference, across the treacherous waters of historical and ongoing harm, and against the grain of a status quo built on systems of oppression and dehumanization.

-American Players Theatre is committed to creating a culture where diversity, equity, and inclusion are guiding principles, where listening for understanding is paramount, and where mutual respect is nurtured.
-To accomplish this, we commit to:
+To best realize this mission, American Players Theatre is committed to creating a culture where diversity, equity, and inclusion are guiding principles, where listening for understanding is paramount, and where mutual respect is nurtured.
+Our ongoing work to accomplish this includes:

 - Collaborating with a diverse community of artists and staff in making theater.

 - Creating art that celebrates, values, invites, listens to, and is transformed by a wide range of perspectives and experiences.

 - Cultivating a community where learning is essential and ongoing.

 - Honoring and examining our values while holding ourselves and each other in accountable relationship